-If pay is prorated for hourly employees, districts must have controls in place to ensure that employees are paid only for the hours actually worked.
-Attendance records should be prepared for all hourly employees, including those receiving prorated payments.
-At the end of each pay period, the payroll department should compare an employee's expected hours (i.e., the number of hours used to calculate the annual compensation amount that is being prorated) to the attendance records for any differences between expected and actual hours.
+- a.
+Contract employees-If contract employees miss work without available leave, the payroll department should adjust the remaining prorated payments no later than the end of their contract term to ensure they are only paid in accordance with their approved work contract. - b.
+Hourly employees-The payroll department should always ensure that total compensation paid does not exceed the cumulative amount earned for hours actually worked throughout the year.
+At the end of each pay period, the payroll department should compare an employee's expected hours (i.e., the number of hours used to calculate the annual compensation amount that is being prorated) to the employee-prepared attendance records of actual hours worked for any differences between expected and actual hours.
 If an employee has worked fewer hours than expected, the payroll department should adjust the employee's leave balances for the difference.
 However, if sufficient leave time is not available, the payroll department should reduce the employee's compensation to reflect the hours not worked.
 If an employee has worked more hours than expected, the payroll department should increase the employee's compensation to include the additional hours.
+Districts should use the employee's official rate of pay to make compensation adjustments and ensure all adjustments are in accordance with the District's policies and procedures.